 - All documents and images should be at least 300 DPI (pixels per inch/dots per inch).
 This will ensure the result is crisp and clear.

-Avoid using graphics or pictures downloaded from the internet.
-Pictures on websites or screen shots of websites are only 72 DPI – the resolution of a computer monitor.
+- Avoid using graphics or pictures downloaded from the internet.
+Pictures on websites or screen shots of images on the web are only displayed at 72 DPI – the resolution of a computer monitor.
 A 72 DPI graphic will appear fuzzy or pixilated when printed.

 - For best color matching results please use a CMYK color profile for color prints.
 This will help (but not guarantee) that your prints will be as close as possible to your desired colors.
 Please note that colors can vary slightly from run to run.